kubernetes/website/content/en/blog/_posts/2023-10-19-Gateway-API-GA.md

-We (the community developing [Gateway API][gwapi]) are incredibly pleased and proud to announce _general availability_ of Gateway API for use with Kubernetes clusters `v1.24` and newer!
+We (the community developing [Gateway API][gwapi]) are incredibly pleased and proud to announce _general availability_ of Gateway API for use with Kubernetes clusters (versions 1.24 and newer)!

 ## Important Highlights

-Gateway API brings a lot of new networking possibilities to the table in your Kubernetes cluster.
+Kubernetes' Gateway API brings a lot of new networking possibilities to the table in your Kubernetes cluster.
 In this post we'll cover some of the most important highlights.